Patrick Gray, 5th Lord Gray

 He was a son of Patrick Gray, 4th Lord Gray and Marion Ogilvy.
 He became Lord High Sheriff of Forfar.
 However he was unable to join in public life.
-In 1596 his son Patrick, Master of Gray, wrote that his father had been summoned to the court at Linlithgow Palace but everyone known of his "inhabilitie".
+James VI invited him to the baptism of Prince Henry in August 1594.
+In 1596, his son Patrick, Master of Gray, wrote that his father had been summoned to the court at Linlithgow Palace but everyone known of his "inhabilitie".

 On Monday 3 May 1598 the brother of Anne of Denmark, the Duke of Holstein, came to Gray's castle at Fowlis for dinner during his progress.
 Lord Gray was ordered by James VI of Scotland to meet him and escort him for six miles.

 Family

 Lord Gray married Barbara Ruthven, daughter of William Ruthven, 2nd Lord Ruthven.
 Their children included: